-Surely it was inevitable that a boy with such passion for the sport was destined to leave Scandinavia as soon as possible, being far too big a fish in too small a pond.
-Norway has only one flat racecourse, Britain forty.
-Prize money for its biggest race, the Norsk Derby (held at Øvreroll, just west of Oslo) is 500,000 NOK (£46,566), for the Epsom Derby it’s £1,500,500.
-Spectator figures at Øvreroll lie around 8,000, while on Derby Day at Epsom they’re 150,000 (plus another 1,800,000 on television).
+Surely, then, with such passion for the sport, Buick was destined to leave Scandinavia as soon as he could.
+Norway has just one flat racecourse.
+Britain forty.
+Prize money for Norway’s biggest race, the Norsk Derby, is just 500,000 NOK (£46,566).
+For the Epsom Derby it’s £1,500,500.
+Spectator figures for the Norsk Derby sit around 8,000.
+At Epsom they’re 150,000 (plus up to another 1,800,000 on television).

 William Buick enters the Epsom winner’s enclosure on Masar

-The Svenskt Grand National at Strömsholm
+The Svenskt Grand National, held at Strömsholm, near Lund

-William Buick is now a multi-millionaire, and has firmly based himself at racing’s beating heart in the UK.
-He’s a favourite jockey of Charlie Appleby, Aiden O’Brien, Sir Michael Stoute and John Gosden, and he frequently rides in the Godolphin colours of HH Sheikh Mohammed.
-But, had it not been for his father’s foothold in Norwegian racing, it’s hard to see that he would have got to where he is today.
-While Buick may not be propping up the Scandinavian racing industry, he certainly owes it a great deal of thanks.
+William Buick is now a self-confessed millionaire, firmly based in Newmarket.
+He’s a favourite jockey of Charlie Appleby, Aiden O’Brien, Sir Michael Stoute and John Gosden, and frequently rides in the Godolphin colours of HH Sheikh Mohammed.
+But, while he’s certainly not going to give it all up and head back to Norway, he’d do well to remember that, had it not been for his father’s place in their racing scene, he might not have got where he is today.
+While Buick may not be propping up the niche world of Scandinavian racing, he certainly owes it a great deal of thanks.